muhammadsanwarulislam/PHP-All-in-One/Interview/Interview.md

  * include don't stop to the execution while file not found.
  * require stop the execution while file not found.
  * require_once or include_once same concept required or include file once count.

+## Q200
+Difference between abstract class and interface
+ * interface can contain only abstract method
+ * interface can not contain constructor. it will return such kind of error "Fatal error: Interface function A::__construct() cannot contain body"
+ * interface all function must be public. if the method protected then it will return such kind of error "Fatal error: Access type for interface method
+ * interface can support multiple inheritence

+## Q201
+What is encapsulation
+ * hiding the data and implementation details within a class

+ ## Q202
+ What is the difference between encapsulation and abstraction
+  * **Eencapsulation** hiding internal state of information.
+  * **Aabstraction** hide acctual implementation of the work.

+  ## Q203
+  What is namespaces
+   * Namespace is one kind of virtual directory of the classes